ironcore-dev/metal-operator/docs/usage/metalctl.md

 > Warning!:
-`metalctl move` has been designed and developed around the bootstrap use case described below, and currently this is the only use case verified by Cluster API E2E tests.
+`metalctl move` has been designed and developed around the bootstrap use case described below, and currently this is the only use case verified .
 >
 >If someone intends to use `metalctl move` outside of this scenario, it's recommended to set up a custom validation pipeline of it before using the command on a production environment.